 Browser-like back/forward navigation buttons in the top left corner of the popup.

 Hyperlinks that let you navigate to documentation for related entities, including:

-The read more link that opens a relevant MSDN article for system symbols.
+The read more link that opens a relevant Microsoft Docs article for system symbols.

-If an overriding/implemented member does not have comments but its base member does, base member comments are shown.
+If an overriding/implemented member does not have any documentation but its base member does, base member documentation is shown.

-If they both have comments, those of the overriding/implemented member are shown.
+If they both are documented, the documentation of the overriding/implemented member is shown.

 This feature is inspired by and borrowed from JetBrains ReSharper, a developer productivity tool for Microsoft Visual Studio.